AngeloHH/AngeloHH/readme.md

 ## 📖 Currently learning

--   🌟 ReactJS, TypeScript, ExpressJS
+-   🌟 ReactJS, TypeScript, ExpressJS, ML with SpaCy and scikit-learn

 ## 📚 Interested in learning

--   🤓 Go, Kotlin, Nuxt
+-   🤓 Go, Kotlin, ML with Keras and PyTorch